 This is essential when shooting at slower shutter speeds.
-Sunset photography means slower shutter speeds.
-This is because lower light and smaller apertures are usually involved.
+And sunset photography means slower shutter speeds as lower light and smaller apertures are usually involved.

 It would be a good idea to also bring along a remote shutter release.

 I’m also an advocate of not putting extra glass in front of your lens.
 This almost always degrades the image, if only a bit.

-Shooting in RAW gives you some advantages.
-You can add exposure adjustments and gradients later in post-processing.
+Shoot RAW files.
+They give you some serious advantages.
+You can add exposure adjustments, white balance changes and gradients later in post-processing.

 And, let’s not forget other gear such as jackets, coats, and hats.
 Anything that will make you comfortable in the elements.
 Depending on the time of year, it could be cold, since you’re shooting during and after the sun has set.

 Having the right gear is a step in the direction of how to photograph sunsets.

-I mentioned some camera settings you might be shooting with earlier.
+I mentioned some useful camera settings earlier.
 But let’s get into that a little more in-depth.

 Using a tripod gives you a break.
-This way, you know you have a stable platform from which to shoot our image.
+This way, you know you have a stable platform from which to shoot your image.
 Settings that you wouldn’t be able to use shooting handheld, you can use now.